eye-tracking-for-physiological-sensing/EyeLoRiN/README.md

 ## Citation

-If you find our work useful and/or use in your research work, including the methods, this repository and our dataset, please consider giving a star ⭐ and citing our paper.
+If you find our work useful and/or use in your research work, including the methods, please consider giving a star ⭐ and citing our paper.
 ```bibtex
 @misc{bandara2025inferencetimegazerefinementmicroexpression,
       title={Inference-Time Gaze Refinement for Micro-Expression Recognition: Enhancing Event-Based Eye Tracking with Motion-Aware Post-Processing},